Nkosana11Eleven/Inspector-Gadget/README.md

   - Generates a batch of variables with respective xpaths stored during inspection

-1. Use third-party extention to inspect an element's xpath
+1. Use third-party extension to inspect an element's xpath

 2. Use Inspector Gadget to store the Element's variable name, xpath and optionally a comment associated to further provide description of the element